mulesoft-consulting/jwt-module/README.md

 ## Usage

-Once the module has been deployed to Exchange, you can add it to your project by following the usual steps outlined at [https://docs.mulesoft.com/studio/7.12/add-modules-in-studio-to](https://docs.mulesoft.com/studio/7.12/add-modules-in-studio-to).
+Once the module has been deployed to Exchange, you can add it to your project by following the steps outlined at [https://docs.mulesoft.com/studio/7.12/add-modules-in-studio-to](https://docs.mulesoft.com/studio/7.12/add-modules-in-studio-to) to make it available in your Mule Palette.

 ![Mule Palette](/images/mule-palette.png)

 ### Appearance

+The "Sign" component can then be placed into your flow like any other component.

 ![JWT Flow](/images/jwt-flow.png)

 ### Component

-The "Sign" component can be placed into your flow like any other component, and allows you to specify the source for the JSON-formatted `Header` and `Payload` parts of the [JWT structure](https://en.wikipedia.org/wiki/JSON_Web_Token#Structure):
+The "Sign" component allows you to specify the source for the JSON-formatted `Header` and `Payload` parts of the [JWT structure](https://en.wikipedia.org/wiki/JSON_Web_Token#Structure):

 ![Sign parameters](/images/sign-parameters.png)